edelstone/tints-and-shades/README.md

  </picture>
 </a>

-## Local development

-This project uses the [Eleventy static site generator](https://www.11ty.dev) and deploys to GitHub Pages using a [GitHub Action from Shohei Ueda](https://github.com/marketplace/actions/github-pages-action).

-*Prerequisites: Node.js 18+*

-1. Clone this project.
-2. Navigate to the project in your terminal.
-3. Install dependencies: `npm install`.
-4. Start the server: `npm run start`.
-5. Navigate to `localhost:8080` in your browser.

 ## What is the Tint & Shade Generator?

 The purpose of this tool is to accurately produce tints (pure white added) and shades (pure black added) of a given hex color in 5%, 10% or 20% increments.